kartikchincholikar/Badminton-Analysis/README.md

 Each of these tokens are represented as vectors (distributed or one hot) and can be fed as input to an RNN.
 The RNN can predict where the next shot is most likely to be hit, by looking at the previous shots.

-"Patterns of Play" can also be found by simply counting recurring patterns in the dataset.
+"Patterns of Play" can also be found by simply describing the sequence of events as a Markov Chain.